roger-weber/mmir-unibasel-hs24/02-Evaluation/README.md

 ### Demos

-- **evaluation.xlsx**: interactive Excel to showcase different evaluation metrics such as precision, recall, and confusion matrix
+- **01-evaluation.xlsx**: interactive Excel to showcase different evaluation metrics such as precision, recall, and confusion matrix